 Basic HE BSS functionality

-An HE STA shall determine the channelization using the information in the Primary Channel field of the HT Operation element when operating in 2.4 GHz and the combination of the information in the Primary Channel field in the HT Operation element and the Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the VHT Operation Information field in the VHT Operation element when operating in 5 GHz (see 21.3.14 (Channelization)).
+An HE STA shall determine the channelization using the information in the Primary Channel field of the HT Operation element when operating in 2.4 GHz and the combination of the information in the Primary Channel field in the HT Operation element and the Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the VHT Operation Information field in the VHT Operation element when operating in 5 GHz and in 6 GHz (see 21.3.14 (Channelization)).

+11ax Editor: Add a new subclause 28.3.22 Channel numbering

+Channel numbering

+28.3.22.1 General

+The STA may operate in the 6 GHz band and/or 5 GHz band and/or 2.4 GHz band.
+The set of valid operating channel numbers by regulatory domain is defined in Annex E. Channel allocation in the 2.4 GHz band is defined in 19.3.15.2 (Channel allocation in the 2.4 GHz band).
+Channel allocation in the 5 GHz band is defined in 19.3.15.3 (Channel allocation in the 5 GHz band).
+Channel allocation in the 6 GHz band is defined in 28.3.22.2 (Channel allocation in the 6 GHz band).

+28.3.22.2 Channel allocation in the 6 GHz band

+Channel center frequencies are defined at every integer(#7374) multiple of 5 MHz above 5940 MHz.
+The relationship between center frequency and channel number is given in Equation (28-xxx).

+(28-xxx)

+where

+nch = 1, …, 253

+Channel starting frequency is defined as 4.940 GHz.

-11ax Editor: Add the following lines in Tables E-4 in Annex E:
+11ax Editor: Add the following lines in Tables E-4 in Annex E: (#12302)